lauralissette/CSE598/project1/README.md

-# Project 1 Description:
+# Introduction to Project 1

 ## Experimenting with permissioned blockchains using Hyperledger
 ----------------------------------------------------------------

-This project consists of two phases:
+This project consists of two phases.
+Each phase is described below, including submission requirements and due dates.

-## Phase 1:
+## Phase 1
 --------------------------------------

 - In this phase you will learn about various tools required to install and use hyperledger fabric.